.: NEWS - GET READY FOR A NEW YEAR

 Engineering Explorer Post 420 is open to any high school student.
 Membership is $25 for

-the school year, which includes a t-shirt and project supplies.
+the school year (if paid before October, $30 after), which includes all project supplies.
 Post 420

 is a part of the Learning